Understanding the Soil Environment

 by Dan Eskelson on May 3, 2012

 A basic understanding of soils allows the gardener to work with natural processes to enhance plant root growth and overall vigor.
-Turf grasses are as demanding of proper soil conditions as all plants - healthy soil grows healthy plants.
-Soil is an amazingly complex, living ecosystem requiring a balance of organic, inorganic, living and nonliving components.
+Turfgrasses are as demanding of proper soil conditions as all plants - healthy soil grows healthy plants.
+Soil is an amazingly complex, living ecosystem requiring a balance of organic, inorganic, living, and nonliving components.

-Recent soil science research has demonstrated that the most productive soils are loaded with a variety of microbial life; beneficial fungi, bacteria, yeasts and other microorganisms work to decompose organic matter into humus.
-Humus directly influences both the assimilation of nutrients and plant resistance to disease, insects, drought and other stresses.
+Recent soil science research has demonstrated that the most productive soils are loaded with a variety of microbial life; beneficial fungi, bacteria, yeasts, and other microorganisms work to decompose organic matter into humus.
+Humus directly influences both the assimilation of nutrients and plant resistance to disease, insects, drought, and other stresses.

 Alkaline clays (high pH) should also be amended with gypsum.
-The addition of organic matter to sandy and gravely soils is also beneficial, increasing water retention and providing essential nutrients.
+The addition of organic matter to sandy and gravelly soils is also beneficial, increasing water retention and providing essential nutrients.
 Initial expense for organic matter and other amendments pays for the continued beauty and health of the planting.
 New lawn installations should start with basic soil considerations; physical and chemical soil analyses may be desired.

-Basic chemical soil tests (nitrogen, phosphorus, potassium and pH) can be handled through the county extension service.
-For very thorough soil analysis with written interpretation and recommendations, contact Integrated Fertility Management at (800) 332-3179.
+Basic chemical soil tests (nitrogen, phosphorus, potassium, and pH) can be handled through the county extension service.
+For a very thorough soil analysis with written interpretation and recommendations, contact Integrated Fertility Management at (800) 332-3179.
 What occurs below ground, unseen, largely determines what we see above ground.
 The knowledge of basic soil conditions is essential to proper cultural decisions and practices.
 Again, healthy soil grows healthy plants.